 - Powdered sugar: This is sugar ground up to a powder and usually contains cornstarch to act as an anti-clumping agent.
 Even still, make sure to sift it to guarantee a smoother glaze.

-If you can stir, you can make this icing.
+If you can stir, you can make this vanilla powdered sugar glaze recipe.
 Just be sure to get the right consistency by adjusting the amount of liquid, if needed.

 - Combine: Sift the powdered sugar into a bowl and add heavy cream (or whole milk) and vanilla.
 Stir until smooth.